 Application to the MPH Program

 - Students are admitted for the Fall semester.

 - The application deadline for Fall 2023 is March 31, 2023 by 11:59pm PDT

-For Fall 2021 application, please visit the Office of Graduate Studies for key University guidelines.
+For application information, please visit the Office of Graduate Studies for key University guidelines.

 Applicants must first apply to the University through Cal State Apply.